guilhemmarchand/trackme/docs/userguide.rst

    :align: center
    :width: 1200px

-Number of records are monitored automatically by the outliers detection, setting can be fined tuned to alert if the number of records goes bellow, and/or beyond a certain amount of records:
+Number of records are monitored automatically by the outliers detection, setting can be fined tuned to alert if the number of records goes below, and/or beyond a certain amount of records:

 .. image:: img/first_steps/img-rest-elastic-outliers.png
    :alt: img/first_steps/img-rest-elastic-outliers